-It is popular because of its twining, vining nature, which covers ground quickly and is resilient to salt, cold and heat and adapts to both sun and shade.
+It is popular because of its twining, vining nature, which covers ground quickly is resilient to salt, cold, and heat, and adapts to both sun and shade.
 We have used it before and we do know that rabbits will eat it.
-During our extended test we discovered that the herbs seem to make the whole area one of rabbit discouragement.
+During our extended test, we discovered that the herbs seemed to make the whole area one of rabbit discouragement.
 They graze on the lawn, nearby, and avoid the seating area.

 What Plants Do The Rabbits Hate?